joshilewis/-joshilewis.github.com/_posts/2016-07-21-finding-my-tribe-and-leveling-up.md

 A number of years ago, I felt very lonely and misunderstood as a professional developer.
 I care deeply about my craft and self-development and self-improvement, but struggled to find people with a similar outlook and experience.
 Part of my frustration was not having anyone with whom to discuss things and soundboard ideas.

 I'm glad to say that today my life is totally different.
 I belong to several tribes, both in meatspace and virtual, have access to a lot more people and resources, with lots of different experiences and points of view.
 In fact I could probably spend my days only in debate and discussion now, without doing any other work.
+Besides the communities and resources discussed below, I'm extremely fortunate to be working at [nReality](nreality.com) where I have amazing colleagues, as well as access to a broad range of people through my training and coaching work.

 The resources I use the most these days to level up are
 - Meatspace Events